Connect to SQL database source data

 - Data in BigQuery

-function to add a CSV Asset
+Use the add_csv_asset function to add a CSV Asset to your Datasource.

-is a regular expression that indicates which files should be treated as Batches in the Asset, and how to identify them.
+Configure the prefix and batching_regex.
+The prefix is the path to the GCS bucket where the files are located. batching_regex is a regular expression that indicates which files should be treated as Batches in the Asset, and how to identify them.
 For example:

 batching_regex = r"yellow_tripdata_sample_(?P<year>\d{4})-(?P<month>\d{2})\.csv"